WUK-SR/banner_magic/README.md

 <a name="Choosing_a_template"></a>
 ## Choosing a template
-Once the data has been loaded into the correct Excel sheet, you have 6 templates to choose from.
+Once the data has been loaded into the correct Excel sheet, you have the following templates to choose from.
 1. Deals category banner - 745 x 150
 2. Deals search term banner (long) - 937 x 150
 3. Deals search term banner (short) - 750 x 150